directrix1/obs-shmem-filter/README.md

     * Enables compile warnings as error

 Presets can be either specified on the command line (`cmake --preset <PRESET>`) or via the associated select field in the CMake Windows GUI.
 Only presets appropriate for the current build host are available for selection.

-Additional build system options are available to developers:

-* `ENABLE_CCACHE`: Enables support for compilation speed-ups via ccache (enabled by default on macOS and Linux)
-* `ENABLE_FRONTEND_API`: Adds OBS Frontend API support for interactions with OBS Studio frontend functionality (disabled by default)
-* `ENABLE_QT`: Adds Qt6 support for custom user interface elements (disabled by default)
-* `CODESIGN_IDENTITY`: Name of the Apple Developer certificate that should be used for code signing
-* `CODESIGN_TEAM`: Apple Developer team ID that should be used for code signing

-## GitHub Actions & CI

-Default GitHub Actions workflows are available for the following repository actions:

-* `push`: Run for commits or tags pushed to `master` or `main` branches.
-* `pr-pull`: Run when a Pull Request has been pushed or synchronized.
-* `dispatch`: Run when triggered by the workflow dispatch in GitHub's user interface.
-* `build-project`: Builds the actual project and is triggered by other workflows.
-* `check-format`: Checks CMake and plugin source code formatting and is triggered by other workflows.

-The workflows make use of GitHub repository actions (contained in `.github/actions`) and build scripts (contained in `.github/scripts`) which are not needed for local development, but might need to be adjusted if additional/different steps are required to build the plugin.

-### Retrieving build artifacts

-Successful builds on GitHub Actions will produce build artifacts that can be downloaded for testing.
-These artifacts are commonly simple archives and will not contain package installers or installation programs.

-### Building a Release

-To create a release, an appropriately named tag needs to be pushed to the `main`/`master` branch using semantic versioning (e.g., `12.3.4`, `23.4.5-beta2`).
-A draft release will be created on the associated repository with generated installer packages or installation programs attached as release artifacts.

-## Signing and Notarizing on macOS

-Plugins released for macOS should be codesigned and notarized with a valid Apple Developer ID for best user experience.
-To set this up, the private and personal key of a **paid Apple Developer ID** need to be downloaded from the Apple Developer portal:

-* On your Apple Developer dashboard, go to "Certificates, IDs & Profiles" and create two signing certificates:
-    * One of the "Developer ID Application" type.
-It will be used to sign the plugin's binaries
-    * One of the "Developer ID Installer" type.
-It will be used to sign the plugin's installer

-The developer certificate will usually carry a name similar in form to

-`Developer ID Application: <FIRSTNAME> <LASTNAME> (<LETTERS_AND_NUMBERS>)`

-This entire string should be specified as `CODESIGN_IDENTITY`, the `LETTERS_AND_NUMBERS` part as `CODESIGN_TEAM` to CMake to set up codesigning properly.

-### GitHub Actions Set Up

-To use code signing on GitHub Actions, the certificate and associated information need to be set up as _repository secrets_ in the GitHub repository's settings.

-* First, the locally stored developer certificate needs to be exported from the macOS keychain:
-    * Using the Keychain app on macOS, export these your certificates (Application and Installer) public _and_ private keys into a single .p12 file **protected with a strong password**
-    * Encode the .p12 file into its base64 representation by running `base64 <NAME_OF_YOUR_P12_FILE>`
-* Next, the certificate data and the password used to export it need to be set up as repository secrets:
-    * `MACOS_SIGNING_APPLICATION_IDENTITY`: Name of the "Developer ID Application" signing certificate
-    * `MACOS_SIGNING_INSTALLER_IDENTITY`: Name of "Developer ID Installer" signing certificate
-    * `MACOS_SIGNING_CERT`: The base64 encoded `.p12` file
-    * `MACOS_SIGNING_CERT_PASSWORD`: Password used to generate the .p12 certificate
-* To also enable notarization on GitHub Action runners, the following repository secrets are required:
-    * `MACOS_NOTARIZATION_USERNAME`: Your Apple Developer account's _Apple ID_
-    * `MACOS_NOTARIZATION_PASSWORD`: Your Apple Developer account's _generated app password_